pfnet-research/menoh-ruby/docs/tutorial.md

 # Tutorial

 In this tutorial, we are going to make a CNN model inference software.
-This tutorial is based on [Runx](https://github.com/pfnet-research/runxpfnet-research)'s [original tutorial](TODO).
+This tutorial is based on [Menoh](https://github.com/pfnet-research/menoh)'s [original tutorial](https://github.com/pfnet-research/menoh/blob/master/docs/tutorial.md).

 This script loads `data/VGG16.onnx` and takes input image, then outputs classification result.

 ## Setup model

-For gettinig ONNX model's named variables, please refer to [Runx Tutorial](TODO tutorial.md).
+For gettinig ONNX model's named variables, please refer to [Menoh Tutorial](https://github.com/pfnet-research/menoh/blob/master/docs/tutorial.md).

 VGG16 has one input and one output.
 So now we can check that the input name is *140326425860192* (input of 0:Conv) and the output name is *140326200803680* (output of 39:Softmax).